twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/packaging.md

 include these in the package and install them in the shell-appropriate directory, if possible.

-If the instructions for installing chezmoi in chezmoi's [install guide](../install.md) are absent or incorrect, please open an issue or submit a PR to correct them.
+If the instructions for installing chezmoi in chezmoi's [install guide][guide] are absent or incorrect, please open an issue or submit a PR to correct them.

+[guide]: /install.md